mohid-tanveer/rephoto-detection/reflection.md

   - if those patterns hold broadly, an exif prior could indeed be a very strong signal.

 - **why it might be overestimating generalization**:
-  - in this project, **we captured the re-photos in a fairly consistent way**:
+  - in this project, **the re-photos were captured in a fairly consistent way**:
     - similar capture styles (capturing close to the screen with slight zoom),.
   - this could make it easier for the random forest to latch onto dataset-specific quirks such as:
     - exact combinations of focal length, iso, and shutter speed